What’s the Problem?

 Do I Have a WinCo Blackberries Lawsuit?

 The Food Poisoning Litigation Group at our law firm is an experienced team of trial lawyers that focus on the representation of plaintiffs in WinCo Blackberries Lawsuits.
 We are handling individual food poisoning litigation nationwide and currently accepting new norovirus cases in all 50 states.

-If you or a loved one developed symptoms of norovirus after eating WinCo Blackberries, you should contact our law firm immediately.
+If you or a loved one developed symptoms of food poisoning after eating WinCo Blackberries, you should contact our law firm immediately.
 You may be entitled to a settlement by filing a suit and we can help.